-The provisions describing the economic and other circumstances of the individual provider that most ideally conform with the DOL guidance, are consolidated in Section 5.
-The other sections of the Sample Contract (1-4 and 6-10) are provided for context and to offer terms that reflect best practices among private provider agencies.
+The provisions describing the economic and other circumstances of the individual Contractor that most ideally conform with 29 C.F.R.
+795 and the DOL guidance, are consolidated in Section 5.
+The other sections of the Sample Contract (1-4 and 6-10) are provided for context and to offer terms that reflect best practices among private Contractor agencies.

 Because Service Programs vary widely from state to state, Sections 1-4 and 6-10 in particular must be carefully reviewed and revised as necessary to conform with the local regulations, policies and practices.
-There are a few terms in these sections that are intended to reinforce the terms in Section 5 (e.g., Section 1.A, "not an employer;" Section 1.B, "self-employed independent contractor;" etc.).
+There are a few terms in these sections that are intended to reinforce the terms in Section 5 (e.g., Section 1.A, "Agency;" Section 1.C, "Contractor;" etc.).
 It is recommended that these terms and the terms in Section 5 not be revised without advice from legal counsel.

 Supplemental terms required.
 The Sample Contract is a template only; it does not contain all terms and conditions required to form a complete contract.
 Extensive supplementation is required.
-Certain terms are left blank to be filled in with the names of the parties, the name of the Services Program being administered, the name of the state agency administering the program, the appropriate program nomenclature for the consumer service plan, etc. Also, because of the state-to-state variations in service programs, many sections of the contract contain only general references to the subject matter that needs to be addressed with details to be provided by the Agency based on the local regulations and/or policies.
+Certain terms are left blank to be filled in with the names of the parties, the name of the Services Program being administered, the name of the state Agency administering the program, the appropriate program nomenclature for the consumer service plan, etc. Also, because of the state-to-state variations in service programs, many sections of the contract contain only general references to the subject matter that needs to be addressed with details to be provided by the Agency based on the local regulations and/or policies.
 These references appear in italics within brackets.

-When an agency supplements the Sample Contract, it must keep in mind its independent contractor relationship with the provider.
-The agency must be careful not to incorporate terms and conditions that are inconsistent with the provider's status as an independent contractor.
-For instance, in preparing contract terms describing the Home Support Services to be provided or describing the quality oversight/monitoring role of the agency, care must be taken to avoid directing or controlling matters that are within the provider's discretion as an independent contractor.
-While ensuring compliance with prescriptive regulations is appropriate to the agency's quality oversight/monitoring role, prescribing the provider's manner of complying with the regulations may not be.
+When an Agency supplements the Sample Contract, it must keep in mind its independent contractor relationship with the Contractor.
+The Agency must be careful not to incorporate terms and conditions that are inconsistent with the Contractor's status as an independent contractor.
+For instance, in preparing contract terms describing the Home Support Services to be provided or describing the quality oversight/monitoring role of the Agency, care must be taken to avoid directing or controlling matters that are within the Contractor's discretion as an independent contractor.
+While ensuring compliance with prescriptive regulations is appropriate to the Agency's quality oversight/monitoring role, prescribing the Contractor's manner of complying with the regulations may not be.
 The same care must be taken in the implementation of the contract.
 The terms and conditions of the contract must accurately reflect the realities, not only at the time the contract is signed, but also throughout its implementation.